jpocon/OSCARs_Drone/README.md

-# OSCARs_Drone
+# OSCARs Drone
 Code repository for an Open Source, Cost-effective, and Autonomous Remote sensing Drone (OSCARs Drone).
+Affectionately referred to as 'Oscar'.